vinay-mane/Digit-recognition-using-neural-networks/readme.md

-# character recognition using neural networks
+# Digit recognition using neural networks

 Project to learn and study neural networks using TensorFlow